H1mJT/CIT-Kokrajhar-ECE-PCB-badge/README.md

 * Goto [JLCPCB](https://jlcpcb.com/) and upload the [Gerber Zip file](https://github.com/H1mJT/CIT-Kokrajhar-ECE-PCB-badge/tree/main/Gerber).

-* PCB color: Select White
+* PCB color: White

+* Silkscreen color: Black

-* Remove order number: Select Yes
+* Remove order number: Yes
 (Or there'll be a random number either on front or back ruining the badge aesthetics)

 * Leave the rest as default.